Is Marijuana Toxic to Cats?

 - Increased stimulation to noises or fast movements (some cats may experience hallucinations)

-The signs of exposure can begin as quickly as 5 minutes to 12 hours after exposure.
-The signs can last from a half hour to several days depending on the amount and type ingested.
+The signs of exposure can begin anywhere from 5 minutes to 12 hours after exposure, with symptoms lasting anywhere from a half-hour to several days.

-If your cat is showing symptoms of ingestion or toxicity, please call your veterinarian immediately.
+If your cat is showing symptoms of toxicity, or you believe that they may have ingested marijuana in some form, please call your veterinarian immediately.

-THC is readily stored in the body’s fat tissue including the liver, brain and kidneys.
-The liver metabolizes it and much of it is excreted in the feces and urine.
+THC is readily stored in the body’s fat tissue, which includes the liver, brain, and kidneys.
+The liver metabolizes this THC, and much of it is excreted in feces and urine.

 Treatment of Marijuana Ingestion in Cats

-There is no antidote for marijuana.
-This means that the treatment of marijuana exposure usually involves trying to eliminate the drug in their system, treat secondary signs, prevent injury, and provide support until the drug is eliminated from their systems.
+There is no antidote for marijuana, which means that the treatment of marijuana exposure usually involves trying to eliminate the drug from the system, treat secondary signs, and provide support until the drug is eliminated from the system.
+The process of recovery may take more than 24 hours.

 Treatments may include:

-- Depending on the severity of the signs, some cats will be administered activated charcoal to help absorb or bind any marijuana in their system.
+- Administering of activated charcoal to help absorb or bind any marijuana in their system.

-- Medications may be given to control vomiting such as maropitant.
+- Medications, such as maropitant, may be given to control vomiting or control seizures in extreme cases.